violetacln/revaliew/README.md

 # revaliew
-This package aims to automate basic workflows for advanced data VALidation and REvIEW, by using statistical analysis in order to:
+This package aims to create automate basic workflows for advanced data VALidation and REvIEW, by using statistical analysis in order to:

 describe the main uni and multi-variate characteristics of a data set;